 When it comes to selecting the best material for you and your particular teeth, consultation is key.
 We’ll discuss factors such as strength, aesthetics, cost and the longevity of dental filling materials with you.
 We need to check the current condition of the teeth, the size of the area to be restored, the location of the teeth involved, and the forces (chewing, shearing, grinding, etc.) being placed on the teeth, as well as other normal movements of your jaw.

-At HBDS, we go the extra mile to make sure our patients are receiving the treatment they need.
+At Hout Bay Dental Studio, we go the extra mile to make sure our patients receive the appropriate treatment they need.